SANTORINI

 Flavours from Santorini

-Used in many recipes, ranging from freshly boiled plain fava to fava with pork or with tomato puree, or as a soup, with rice or in an omelette, these peas are popular with visitors to Santorini thanks to their fine taste.
+Used in many recipes, ranging from freshly boiled plain fava to fava with pork or with tomato puree, or as in soup, with rice or in an omelette, these peas are popular with visitors to Santorini thanks to their fine taste.

 White aubergines